TapiwaDivine/DjangoProject/README.md

 - Features Left to Implement to implement include a user dashboard  that displays liked features or bugs
 - Also Website dashboard that has graphs to display the work on features and bugs
+- Pagination for rendering more features and bugs
+- Search bar to cater for easy and dynamic navigation

 ## Technologies Used
 1. In this project i used: